anant347/Ion-Propulsion-system-comparison-tool/Readme.txt

 # Ion-Propulsion-system-comparison-tool

+The python code has the following dependencies -
+1) tkinter
+2) pandas
+3) matplotlib

 The "Ion Propulsion system comparison tool" takes in the following user inputs -

 1)  Base Mass ( = Structure+Payload i.e. everything besides the power and the propulsion